apache/zeppelin/docs/interpreter/python.md

 * Code-completion is currently not implemented.

 ## Matplotlib integration
- The python interpreter can display matplotlib graph with the function `zeppelin_show()`.
+ The python interpreter can display matplotlib graph with the function `z.show()`.
  You need to have matplotlib module installed and a XServer running to use this functionality !

  ```python